microsoft/hands-on-lab-acs-teams/docs/workshop.md

 }
 ```

-As you can see, the `startCall` method takes a `meetingLink` parameter, a `callAgent` object.
-The `meetingLink` is the link of the Teams meeting you want to join.
-The `callAgent` is the object that will create the call.
+As you can see, to create a call between two users, you need to use the `join` method of the `callAgent` object and pass the `meetingLink` as a parameter and that's it.

-It's as simple as that to create a call between two users.

 </details>